ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 $ mbed unittest --run
 ```

-If you do not specify any of these, `mbed unittest` will build all available unit tests and run them.
+If you do not specify any of these, `mbed unittest` builds all available unit tests and runs them.

 ### Running a subset of tests

 You can run a **limited set** of unit tests by using the `-r` or `--regex` option.
 This takes a regular expression, which it compares against the test names.
-For example to run all cellular unit tests you can specify:
+For example, to run all cellular unit tests, you can specify:

 ```
 $ mbed unittest -r cellular